Previous tools: Microsoft Excel

 Sabre Commercial was founded by Matt Lutz and Todd Reimers back in 2008.
 Their goal was simple – they wanted to build a client-focused commercial construction company that works with local talent and has a reputation for quality, well-managed projects.

-Having completed over one thousand projects in the twelve short years they’ve been in business, and with 90% of those projects coming from repeat clients, it’s clear they’ve ensured that reputation precedes them.
-Sabre has been recognized three times by Austin Business Journal and by the Austin American-Statesman as one of the best places to work in Austin.
+Having completed over one thousand projects in the twelve short years they’ve been in business, with 90% of those projects coming from repeat clients, they’ve ensured that reputation precedes them.
+The Austin Business Journal and the Austin American-Statesman have recognized Saber three times as one of the best places to work in Austin.

 THE CHALLENGE

-Since the company was founded in 2008, Sabre had exclusively used Microsoft Excel for their resource management.
+Since the company was founded in 2008, Sabre has used Microsoft Excel exclusively for resource management.
 “It wasn’t that difficult to know which people were on the two projects you had,” explains Todd Reimers, Co-founder and Chief Business Development Officer at Sabre.
-“You could pretty much do that on the back of a napkin.”
+“You could do that on the back of a napkin.”

 As the company grew and added more team members, the goal became to have those people allocated to projects as much as possible and to minimize those intermediate periods where they are not charging their time to a job.
 This meant implementing new software that provided insight into team utilization rates and allowed for shared access across multiple departments, like human resources and estimators.